madreed/CMPM163Labs/README.md

 ![](mycity.jpg)
 Well origionally I wanted to make a synthwave city.
 But when the render pipeline kept breaking my fatigue lead me to a darkside mindset that eventually lead me to think of destroying my city like fallout.

+My partner just messaged and they told me that they struggled most with the perlin noise generation because it was difficult to understand.
+But once they figured that out they really enjoyed working with seeds to recreate maps.

 Lab7:

 video: https://drive.google.com/file/d/1jR0MbyWbt9H-V9tAjuT7rAWd36t0brXl/view?usp=sharing